 Select the created hostprovider in the Hostprovider field.
 Notice that hostproviders are displayed with the names that you have assigned to them.

 Do not fill in the Cluster field before your cluster being added.
-For more details on how to add a cluster, see Cluster creation.
+For more details on how to add a cluster, see Create a cluster.

 Receive the message on the new host being successfully added and click Cancel, if you do not need more hosts.The host is successfully added